 Ed and Hazel are both avid naturalists and outdoors people.
 Both were born and raised in BC.
 They lead botany hikes, bird walks, and participate in Castlegar bird counts every year.
 This couple participated in data collection for the BC Breeding Bird Atlas and have surveyed breeding bird routes for Bird Studies Canada for over 20 years.
 They bird by sound as well as sight and have recorded around 70 species on each Creston Bird Fest tour that they have led.

 Blame the MacGillivray’s Warbler for tweaking Gary Davidson’s lifelong interest in birds.
 These days, Gary lives most of the time in Nakusp, but prefers to escape to someplace warmer in the winter.
 In recent years he has wintered in Texas, Australia, Costa Rica and Panama.
 When in Nakusp he monitors the birds of the West Kootenay region.
 He has conducted over 30 years of Breeding Bird Surveys, greatly contributed to Wayne Campbell’s B.C.
-Nest Record Scheme, chaired several provincial committees, taught bird I.D. classes, written numerous articles, guided with Avocet Tours and has coordinated the Nakusp Christmas bird count for almost 40 years.
+Nest Record Scheme, chaired several provincial committees, taught bird I.D. classes, written numerous articles, guided with Avocet Tours and has coordinated the Nakusp Christmas bird count for 45 years.
+He is currently the President of the BC Field Ornithologists.
 When in Australia, Gary has guided bird tours and worked as a naturalist/guide at a birding lodge in North Queensland.
-He has combined his love of bird photography with his love of travel and has also visited Peru, Jamaica, Thailand, Taiwan, Kenya, and Uganda.
-This man knows birds.
+He has combined his love of bird photography with his love of travel and has also visited Peru, Jamaica, Thailand, Taiwan, Kenya, Uganda, Namibia and South Africa..
+This man knows birds

 Originally from the Fraser Valley, Carley is an elementary teacher in Creston BC.
 Before teaching, she worked for ten years as a BC Park Ranger in northern BC and in a variety of outdoor leadership positions throughout western Canada (and even, briefly, in Australia).
 She is a self- proclaimed nature nerd and loves to share her passion with people of all ages.
 Carley is also the creator of the YouTube channel, “Nerding for Nature”, where she shares her adventures in learning about wild edibles, wilderness skills, and various nature trivia.
 As a teacher, Carley loves taking her students outside and letting nature spark their curiosity and imaginations.